 WIT & BANTER

-Witty banter is the rallying back-and-forth of intelligent, sometimes sensual, and often warlike but playful words with another.
+Witty banter is the rallying back-and-forth of intelligent, sometimes sensual, often warlike but playful words exchanged between two people.
 It involves wit, charm, and being a cunning linguist.
-It calls into question your deepest vocabulary, and your ability to intricately blend words in a way that makes your partner say, cock an eyebrow.
 It engages the brain, heightens the senses, and builds excitement and tension between two people.
 If a picture is worth a thousand words, the movie Dangerous Liaisons will leave you speechless.
 It is the best example of witty banter that I can think of.

-Witty banter happen spontaneously and out of nowhere.
-Sometimes it briefly comes out between two friends, or sometimes I’ll meet someone new and it’s just pours out.
-But it is something that I always appreciate when it becomes active in me.
 I think it has to do with my love for words and languages.
-I speak English, Spanish, and Italian, and am aiming to learn French and Russian.
+I speak English, Spanish, and Italian, and am studying French and Russian.
 I’ve always had a strong adoration of words.
 I can remember as early as the fifth grade when I would hear friends use the same words like good, bad, awesome, and gross to describe everything.
 I was mortified by the fact that all my peers only had a four word vocabulary to solicit their emotions.
-Languages are rich, and intricate, and full of ways for us to express ourself, and I am a big advocate of carefully selecting each of our words, as though you were plucking fine chocolate truffles off a six tier dessert tray, selectively and cautiously contemplating each one before making a selection.
+Languages are rich, and intricate, and full of ways for us to express ourself, and I am a big advocate of carefully selecting each of our words, as though you were plucking fine chocolate truffles off a dessert tray, selectively contemplating each one before making a selection.